 '''

-make drc
+make drc CONFIG=TinyRocketConfig

 ./build/drc-rundir/generated-scripts/view-drc

-make lvs
+make lvs CONFIG=TinyRocketConfig

 ./build/lvs-rundir/generated-scripts/view-lvs

 '''

 Some DRC errors are expected from this PDK, as explained in the ASAP7 plugin readme.
+Furthermore, the dummy SRAMs that are provided in this tutorial and PDK do not have any geometry inside, so will certainly cause DRC and LVS errors.